 The Growth Ponzi Scheme, also called the "Municipal Ponzi Scheme," is a core Strong Towns insight describing the financial characteristics of post-war North American growth patterns.

 In the Growth Ponzi Scheme, municipalities receive the modest near-term financial benefits from new development in exchange for the larger long-term financial commitments of providing ongoing service and maintenance.

 There are three stages to the Growth Ponzi Scheme.
 They are:

 - The illusion of wealth that comes from new growth.

 - A period of accelerating community obligations and municipal debt.

 The Growth Ponzi Scheme is not nefarious; there is not a specific individual or group that has created it for their own benefit.
 It has emerged from a broad cultural consensus about economic growth, development patterns, and debt.

-The Growth Ponzi Scheme and the Illusion of Wealth are described in Chapter 3 of Strong Towns: A Bottom-Up Revolution to Rebuild American Prosperity.
+The Growth Ponzi Scheme and the "illusion of wealth" are described in chapter three of Strong Towns: A Bottom-Up Revolution to Rebuild American Prosperity.